JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ```

-The first thing that happened in the function above is the check if there is a sufficient bank account balance.
+The first thing in the function above is the check whether there is a sufficient account balance.
 If not, the function will throw an error.
 Otherwise, the function will push a new element to the `transaction` field.

 ```jldoctest currency
 julia> b(Dollar(10))